pauliwag/SYSC3110/USERMANUAL.md

 The world will be saved in the game directory with a file name of **'worldname'.world**.

-Worlds can be loaded from World->Load World and entering <worldname> into the dialog.
+Worlds can be loaded from World->Load World and entering 'worldname' into the dialog.
 Enter 'default' to load back the default game world.

 You can create a new empty world (world with no levels) using World->New Empty World.
 After creating an empty world, you can add custom levels to it using the World->Add Level To World button and entering 'levelname'.